How It Works

 - Step 7.
 It is possible to save the settings you like as a Preset and use them in the future.
 A preset contains the settings of the Sketch and Decoration tabs.

-Click on a heart icon / near the preset name field to add the preset to Favorites or to remove it from this group of presets.
+Click a heart icon / near the preset name field to add the preset to Favorites or to remove it from this group of presets.

 Learn more about the Sketch Presets.

-If you want to get back to your final result, click on the last shot in the Timeline list.
+If you want to get back to your final result, click the last shot in the Timeline list.

 Timeline Shots